Sunset Arch

 Photography Tips

-Photographing the Arch is fairly straightforward.
-Try to position yourself where the Arch looks big and long, and the mountains in the background are centered under the Arch.
-You may want to take multiple test shots (to find your composition) while waiting for the setting sun to be ready when the Arch GLOWS.
+Photographing the Arch is quite straightforward.
+Aim to position yourself so that the Arch appears large and elongated, with the mountains in the background centered beneath it.
+You might want to take several test shots to refine your composition while waiting for the setting sun to illuminate the Arch.

-For my shot, I found the position/area around the Arch I wanted to use for my composition and then tested with a 16mm and 24mm lens - and found I liked the 24 mm better.
-As the sun was getting close to the mountain to the west, the Arch starts to glow, and I shot from multiple angles (and bracketed) and found I liked the image above the best.
+For my shot, I selected a position near the Arch that I wanted for my composition and tested both a 16mm and a 24mm lens.
+I found that I preferred the 24mm lens.
+As the sun approached the mountains to the west, the Arch began to glow.
+I captured images from multiple angles and bracketed my shots, ultimately deciding that the image above was the best.

 Directions